 R408.2.8 Renewable Energy.

 Renewable energy resources shall be permanently installed that have the capacity to produce a minimum of 1.0 watt of on-site renewable energy per square foot of conditioned floor area.
+The installed capacity shall be in addition to any onsite renewable energy required by Section R404.4.
 To qualify for this option, one of the following forms of documentation shall be provided to the code official:

 Substantiation that the RECs associated with the on-site renewable energy are owned by, or retired on behalf of, the homeowner.